fizban99/numworks_wordle/README.md

 This version can be run on a PC.

 You can find the minified NumWorks version at (https://my.numworks.com/python/fizban/wordle).
-You have to send both files to the calculator and execute usunfish_chess.py

 You can play directly on your browser thanks to pyodide integration of pygame (it takes some time for the initial load):